NVIDIA/aistore/cmd/authn/README.md

 After deploying the cluster, a superuser account is created automatically - a special account that cannot be deleted and only this account can manage users and their credentials.

 Superuser's credentials can be set at cluster deployment time(please, see [Getting started](#getting-started)), or changed later by modifying AuthN configuration file `authn.json`.
-It is located in $CONFDIR, default value is $HOME/.ais.
+It is located in $CONF_DIR, default value is $HOME/.ais.

 Adding and deleting usernames requires superuser authentication.
 Super user credentials are sent in the request header via `Authorization` field (for curl it is `curl -u<username>:<password ...`, for HTTP requests it is header option `Authorization: Basic <base64-encoded-username:password>`).